Elaine J. McCarthy: Recent and planned projects

-McCarthy will design projections for the world premiere of Joby Talbot's new opera The Diving Bell and the Butterfly for the Dallas Opera, originally scheduled for the 2020-21 season but postponed until fall of 2023 due to the COVID-19 pandemic.
-The production will be directed by Leonard Foglia with Sets by Robert Brill, Lighting by Gavin Swift and Costumes by David C. Woolard.
+McCarthy designed sets and projections for the world premiere of Joby Talbot's new opera The Diving Bell and the Butterfly for the Dallas Opera, originally scheduled for the 2020-21 season but postponed until fall of 2023 due to the COVID-19 pandemic.
+The production was directed by Leonard Foglia with Lighting by Gavin Swift and Costumes by David C. Woolard.

-McCarthy will design for the Fort Worth Symphony Orchestra's performance of Haydn: The Creation to be presented May 2023.
+McCarthy designed the Fort Worth Symphony Orchestra's performance of Haydn: The Creation presented in May 2023.
 Conducted by Robert Spano.

 McCarthy is a frequent collaborator with Director Leonard Foglia.
 She designed projections for his Off-Broadway production The Stendhal Syndrome; his Broadway productions Thurgood, and The People in the Picture; and his production of the Opera's Dead Man Walking for the New York City Opera as well as the World Premiere productions of Moby-Dick and Everest for the Dallas Opera and El Pasado Nunca se Termina for the Lyric Opera of Chicago for which she designed both Sets and Projections.
 “What Elaine is able to do,” he says, “is to use my ideas as a departure for her own creativity.
 She will take my ideas and lift it out to a level I could never have imagined.
 It's what I pray every designer will do.”